Entanglement scaling for $\lambda\phi_2^4$: Abstract

 \section{Abstract}

-We study the $\lambda\phi^4$ model in $0+2$ dimensions at criticality, and effectuate a simultaneous scaling of UV and IR physics.
-We demonstrate that the order parameter $\phi$, the correlation length $\xi$ and quantities like $\phi^3$ and the entanglement entropy exhibit useful double scaling properties.
-The calculations are performed with boundary matrix product state methods on tensor network representations of the partition function, though the technique is equally applicable outside the realm of tensor networks.
+We study the $\lambda\phi^4$ model in $0+2$ dimensions at criticality, focusing on the scaling properties originating from the UV and IR physics.
+We demonstrate that the entanglement entropy, the correlation length $\xi$ and order parameters $\phi$ and $\phi^3$ exhibit distinctive double scaling properties that prove a powerful tool in the data analysis.
+The calculations are performed with boundary matrix product state methods on tensor network representations of the partition function to which the entanglement scaling hypothesis is applied, though the technique is equally applicable outside the realm of tensor networks.
 We find the value $\alpha_c=11.09698(31)$ for the critical point, improving on previous results.